catalogworks/catalog-contracts/docs/Catalog.md

 function updateRoot(bytes32 _newRoot) external nonpayable
 ```

-updateRoot Functionupdates the merkleroot of the allowlistthis function is inherits from Angela.sol, and may not be necessary depending on role based configuration.
+updates the merkleroot of the allowlistthis function is inherits from Angela.sol, and may not be necessary depending on role based configuration.

 *access controlled function, restricted to owner/admim.*